hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step2-start.md

 The minikube cluster can be stopped and started.

 `minikube stop`{{execute}}

 `minikube status`{{execute}}

 `minikube start`{{execute}}

 `minikube status`{{execute}}

 You can delete the Minikube cluster, but don't as we have more to learn.

 `minikube delete`

-Typically you an also ssh into Minikube, but this current stack does not support the command.
+Typically you can also ssh into Minikube, but this current stack does not support the command.

 `minikube ssh`{{execute}}